Michael Jackson’s Estate Has Reportedly Made Almost $2 Billion Since His Death

 “That’s his own choice, you brought that on yourself.
 You’re too big to be doing certain things.
 You gotta know what the f*ck you’re doing,” he said in an interview with VladTV — available on YouTube.

 Reed, Robson, and Safechuck continue to stand by the film.
-Reed claims that he did everything he could to try and poke holes in Robson and Safechuck’s stories, and suggests that the Jackson estate’s denial is about protecting the late pop star’s legacy to preserve his estate’s wealth.
+Reed claims that he did everything he could to try and poke holes in Robson and Safechuck’s stories and suggests that the Jackson estate’s denial is about protecting the late pop star’s legacy to preserve his estate’s wealth.